 The Minister has signed an exemption to the Public Health (COVID-19 Care Services) Order 2021 to allow more than 2 visitors per day for the purposes of visiting a resident who is at the end of life.

 Visitors must not enter an RACF at all if they:

 - have COVID-19 symptoms

-- are a close contact of a person with confirmed COVID-19 and are within their isolation period.
+- are a close or casual contact of a person with confirmed COVID-19 unless they have completed their self-isolation and testing requirements.

 - are waiting for a COVID-19 test result.

-Residents are permitted to leave the facility and attend family gatherings or for other reasons but must abide by the current Public Health (COVID-19 General) Order 2021 (the Order).
+Residents are permitted to leave the facility and attend family gatherings or for other reasons but must abide by the current Public Health (COVID-19 General) Order 2021.

 - a medical certificate or letter signed by a registered health practitioner (such as a doctor) or a registered NDIS provider or